Puppy nutrition 101: what puppies eat for optimal health

 Deciphering protein quality

-Protein is an essential building block in the development of muscles, tissues, and organs.
+Protein is an essential building block in muscle, tissue, and organ development.
 Puppies need food to support them as they grow, with play and activity increasing their protein requirements.

 On the flip side, highly processed commercial options often don't prioritise quality.
 A few signs of low-quality protein include terms like: